djangbahevans/contacts-app-backend/README.md

 ### Demonstration

 This project is hosted on Heroku.
 You can run a demonstration [here](https://tranquil-river-56095.herokuapp.com).
-You can checkout supported endpoints [here](https://tranquil-river-56095.herokuapp.com/docs)
+You can checkout supported endpoints [here](https://tranquil-river-56095.herokuapp.com/docs).
+A demo of the frontend of this application is available at <https://evans-contacts-app.herokuapp.com>

 ### Dependencies